nestordemeure/impersonator/readme.md

 * try and improve the strict mode (it will still hallucinate a bit)
 * try and load the openAI var from env, if not ask for it in the command line (making it easier fro non programmers)
+* right now a bad source might still produce an answer, try to replace the strict mode by a fact checker llm on top of the normal mode?

 * write a guide to adding a new personna
 * write a guide to the theory? or just keep the main page of the readme updated